kubilaycaglayan/star-fall/README.md

 # 🌠 Star Fall 🌠

 > Collect as many stars.
 Race against time.
-Everything moving faster and faster as your score goes up.
+Everything moving faster and faster as your level goes up.
 > Try to survive and collect stars as much as possible to bring your name into the high scores list.

 - [Jump To: How To Use](#usage)